1993 CONCACAF Champions' Cup

 The 1993 CONCACAF Champions' Cup was the 29th edition of the annual international club football competition held in the CONCACAF region (North America, Central America and the Caribbean), the CONCACAF Champions' Cup.
-It determined that year's club champion of association football in the CONCACAF region and was played from 23 January till 5 December 1993.
+It determined that year's club champion of association football in the CONCACAF region and was played from 23 January to 5 December 1993.

-The teams were split in two zones (North/Central and Caribbean), being the best 3 from the North/Central and the best team from Caribbean to qualify to the final tournament.
+The teams were split in two zones (North/Central and Caribbean), being the best three from the North/Central and the best team from Caribbean to qualify to the final tournament.
 All qualifying matches in the tournament were played under the home/away match system while the final tournament was played in a group system in Guatemala City.

 That final stage composed of four teams which played each other in a single round-robin tournament.
-Costa Rican team Saprissa crowned CONCACAF champion for their first time, after finishing 1st in the final with a goal difference of +8.
+Costa Rican team Saprissa crowned CONCACAF champion for their first time, after finishing first in the final with a goal difference of +8.